nviennot/mongoid_lazy_migration/README.md

 ### Atomic Migration Example

 Suppose we have a model GroupOfPeople with two fields: num_males and num_females.
-We wish to add a field num_people.
-Here is how it goes:
+We wish to add the field num_people.
+We can do this as follows:

 ```ruby
 class GroupOfPeople